 But I sipped my wine and enjoyed my magazine.

-Yet again, I settled myself happily with my grown-up meal for one.
+On the third night, I happily settled myself with my grown-up meal for one.

-I reprised my riff about it being work to make dinner for everyone and me being unwilling to force them to eat together if they didn’t want to.
+I reprised my riff about it being a lot of work to make dinner for everyone and me being unwilling to force them to eat together if they didn’t want to.

 The important thing is that we were all together, whenever we could make it happen, sharing a meal.
 And now everyone was really present, not because I was making them, but because they realized it meant something to them too.